-Australia’s dark history of clerical and institutional abuse of children is finally coming to light.
+Australia’s dark history of clerical and institutional abuse of children finally came to light.

-After decades of denial and disbelief, the voices of child abuse survivors are now being heard.
+After decades of denial and disbelief, the voices of child abuse survivors have been being heard.

 In 2009, hundreds of survivors gathered in Canberra to hear the Prime Minister apologise to the 500,000 “Forgotten Australians” who experienced neglect and abuse in orphanages and institutions between 1930 and 1970.